getnexar/golang-programming-task/README.md

     ```

 2. Optimize the `Index` structure and search api endpoint so it works much faster and outputs only full keyword matches

+3. Add tests for `Index`

-3. [Optional] Add a new endpoint which deletes documents from the Index for a given keyword / set of keywords
+4. [Optional] Add a new endpoint which deletes documents from the Index for a given keyword / set of keywords

+* You should not replace `Index` implementation with any database solution

 ### Benchmarking.